Horror on the sand in Tunisian hotel massacre

 By official accounts, Rezgui was a dedicated student from a stable family who enjoyed partying and practiced break-dancing.
 In a pattern similar to other Tunisia jihadists, he appeared to have come into contact with extremist preachers about six months ago, a senior security source said.

-The two Bardo gunmen were also radicalized in their local mosques by hardliners.
+The two Bardo gunmen were also radicalised in their local mosques by hardliners.
 They were sent to Libya for training and showed no outward signs of their new extremist beliefs.

 "He was a good student and always attending class," Prime Minister Habib Essid said.
 "Our investigations show he didn't reveal any signs of extremism, or ties to terrorists.
 He wasn't even on a watch list."